ess-dmsc/h5cpp/doc/source/users_guide/using.rst

    add_executable(h5cpp_test main.cpp)
    target_link_libraries(h5cpp_test h5cpp_shared)

-is totally sufficient.
-Despite the C++ standard all dependencies are provided by the package file and the imported target.
+Despite the C++ language standard all dependencies are provided by the package file via the imported target.
 You can build the code with

 .. code-block:: bash